Waveney, River

 - the daughter of Sir Henry Rider Haggard.
 The Haggard

-family also lived at nearby Ditchingham
+family also owned nearby Ditchingham

 House.
 Lilias was a talented writer in her own right and